IBM/PEMStandard-BDAwithB2Bi/docs/index.md

 Welcome to the {{learningplan.name}} demonstration guide!
 The goal of this demonstration guide is to provide sellers and technical sellers from IBM and Business Partners with the knowledge and tools to perform hands-on demonstrations of {{offering.name}}.
-Throughout this demonstration guide {{offering.name}} will be referred to as ELM.
+Throughout this demonstration guide {{offering.name}} will be referred to as PEM.

 While everyone is encouraged to complete all sections of the demonstration guide, actual completion requirements vary by role:

 - IBM Sales:

-    * Complete Acts 1, 2, and 3 of this demonstration guide
+    * Complete XXXXXXX of this demonstration guide
     * Record and submit a Stand and Deliver demonstration to be evaluated by management (details in the Your Learning plan)

 - IBM Technical Sales:

-    * Complete **all** Acts of this demonstration guide
+    * Complete **all** of this demonstration guide
     * Record and submit a Stand and Deliver demonstration to be evaluated by management (details in the Your Learning plan)

 - Business Partner Sales:

-    * Complete Acts 1, 2, and 3 of this demonstration guide
+    * Complete XXXXXXX of this demonstration guide
     * Successfully pass a 5 question quiz found in the learn.ibm.com plan

 - Business Partner Sales: